Bed Bugs and Bed Bug Bites

 - Cut down on clutter in your home, which will eliminate some hiding places for bed bugs.

 - If you live in an apartment or other shared housing, try to close off your unit.
 Seal cracks around baseboards, light sockets and doors to prevent bed bugs from coming into your home.

-- If you are traveling, inspect your room for signs of bed bugs.
-Be sure to check the bed (pull back the sheets/check mattress) and all upholstered furniture in your hotel room/stay space.
+- If you're traveling, inspect your room for signs of bed bugs.
+Be sure to check the bed (pull back the sheets/check the mattress) and all upholstered furniture in your hotel room/stay space.
 Inspect your luggage before packing for your return trip home.